ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 ### Test

-First we need to provide a mock for the `TastingNotesService` and configure it to return some basic test data.
+First we need to provide a mock for the `Store` and configure it to return some basic test data from the `selectNotes` selector.

 ```typescript
   // add this up by the other declarations...